-- Generic entry option that is available for the non-nurse - Two LPN to RN options for the licensed practical nurse who holds a current unencumbered LPN license: - 1.
-On campus LPN to RN option in the traditional classroom setting - 2.
-Online LPN to RN option
+- · Pre-licensure RN entry option that is available for the non-nurse - Two LPN to RN options for the licensed practical nurse who holds a current unencumbered LPN license: - 1.
+On campus Licensure RN option in the traditional classroom setting - 2.
+Online Licensure RN option